 My tip to you after taking a video production class is: set up the interviews so that the interviewee can sit with and face the interviewer.
 The camera should be set up just over the interviewer's shoulder to enable the two to have a casual conversation.
 The rule of thirds is often a good choice.
 To make a relaxed environment for the interviewee; the camera should never be right in face.
 You always want an oblique angle to the speaker.
 The rule of thirds is to imagine 2 lines breaking the frame into three horizontal sections of equal size; the subject is then to be centered on one of these two lines.
 The only real time to center the subject is for narration.
 This creates more balance and less of an imposing "vibe" (if you will); in the context of interviews.

 Or sign in with:

 Report an Issue |

 Terms of Service

-The world's premier health event celebrating the love of fruit and fruit based diet by sharing a week of fruit, exercise and education.
+The world's premier health event celebrating the love of fruit and fruit based diet, nature, exercise, education, social pleasures.

 Copyright © 2011-2014 Wood Stock Fruit Festival